If your Lucky Bamboo leaves turn yellow, don’t let it ring an alarm in your head. We will help you turn your luck around.

 - Change the pebbles or rocks infected with pests or fungi

-If you observe a white or grey infestation on the pot, it is a likely fungal growth.
+If you observe a white or grey infestation on the pot, it is likely fungal growth.
 Gently clean the infested part with soap, water, or alcohol using a cotton swab.

 Take care that the soap, water, or alcohol does not contact the plant itself.